Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_profiles/02_002_objective_for_specification_agent.md

-## Objective for Specification Agent
+## Objective for Production
-- Develop a detailed character profile for Isabella Torres that includes her backstory, personality traits, motivations, and key relationships, focusing on how her character navigates the tensions between economic innovation and stability.
+1. **Action Statement**
+   - Finalize the detailed outline for Act 3, ensuring coherence in crisis points and conflict progression.

 ### Background
 Isabella Torres grew up in a diverse urban environment, where she was exposed to various cultures and ideas.
 Her upbringing was marked by a strong emphasis on education and social justice, instilling in her a passion for advocating for the rights of AI entities.
 Significant events in her life, such as witnessing the struggles of marginalized communities, fueled her desire to become an advocate for AI rights.
 Her experiences have shaped her understanding of the socio-economic implications of AI technologies, driving her to seek policies that promote equity and justice.